 In order to comply with state law, TLU requires that all new students, including transfer and readmissions, be immunized against bacterial meningitis (MCV4).
 The vaccination must have been given during the 5 year period preceding and at least 10 days prior to the first day of the first semester enrolled.
 Students age 22 and over are exempt from this law.

 Acceptable evidence of vaccination includes an official record from a state or local health authority, or school record, or physician’s office; including signature or stamp of practitioner and month/day/year of vaccination.
 Vaccination from a pharmacy (CVS, Walgreens, etc.) is acceptable, but documentation of the vaccination is required (not just a receipt).
-Documentation should be sent to TLU Enrollment Services, 1000 W. Court St., Seguin, TX, 78155 or faxed to 830-372-8096.
+Documentation should be sent to TLU Office of Admissions, 1000 W. Court St., Seguin, TX, 78155 or faxed to 830-372-8096.

 The Centers for Disease Control and Prevention (CDC) report that meningococcal disease strikes up to 3,000 Americans, killing 300 people a year.
 Up to 15 percent of those with the disease may suffer long-term permanent disabilities including hearing loss, limb amputations and brain damage.